stark-contrast/accessibility-check-action/README.md

 - [More Examples](#more-examples)
 - [Technical Details](#technical-details)

-## Basic Usage
+## Usage

-Basic usage of the action is exactly as shown in the next section's template, except you don't need to provide the action a `token`.
+Usage of the action is exactly as shown in the next section's template, except you don't need to provide the action a `token`.

-## Usage with Stark Projects
+## Connecting with Stark Projects

 ### Setting up a repository's workflow